What is the International Year One in Life Sciences?

 - Working for a pharmaceutical company

-The University of Essex is ranked in the world top 250 for Life Sciences (Times Higher Education World University Rankings 2021).
-Within the UK, its Biological Sciences degrees are ranked 20th for teaching effectiveness, and 10th for student satisfaction (Guardian University Guide 2021).
+The University of Essex is ranked in the world top 300 for Life Sciences (Times Higher Education World University Rankings 2022).
+Within the UK, it ranks 11th in the UK for graduate prospects for Biosciences (Guardian University Guide 2022).

 You’ll be taught in large, modern and well-equipped laboratories, giving you experience of using a professional facility before you begin your future career.
 The University of Essex has many other specialist facilities, including:

-- STEM Centre with new digital microscopes integrated with latest audio-visual equipment and displays, as well as Class II microbiological safety cabinets for cell culture, and the latest spectroscopy technology.
+- a STEM Centre with new digital microscopes integrated with latest audio-visual equipment and displays, as well as Class II microbiological safety cabinets for cell culture, and the latest spectroscopy technology

-- Dedicated molecular biology and cell/tissue culture rooms facilitating the use of recombinant DNA, the study of protein function, siRNA library screens, various cellular assays and the generation and use of recombinant viruses.
+- and dedicated molecular biology and cell/tissue culture rooms facilitating the use of recombinant DNA, the study of protein function, siRNA library screens, various cellular assays and the generation and use of recombinant viruses.

 The University of Essex is located on a traditional campus within the grounds of the historic Wivenhoe Park, just outside of Colchester.
 As Britain’s first city and former capital of Roman Britain, Colchester has a rich and interesting history and is ripe for exploring.
 It’s also home to Colchester Zoo, Colchester Castle, and excellent restaurants, market stalls, cafes and shops.